dongvannhan1000/ai-content-factory/knowledge.md

 # Backend
 firebase deploy --only functions

+# Storage Rules
+firebase deploy --only storage
 ```

 ## Important Notes
 - Never commit `.env` files with secrets
 - The Gemini API key is defined using `defineString("GEMINI_API_KEY")` in functions
 - Frontend bundle is safe to inspect - no secrets exposed
+- Images are uploaded to Firebase Storage to avoid 500 errors with large payloads
+- Storage rules allow public read but restrict writes to authenticated users